 Researchers who are found to have carried out misconduct under this program or who are recognized as having been involved in or responsible for the misconduct shall have their application to and eligibility for participation in AMED programs restricted in accordance with the degree of misconduct as shown in the table below.
-Furthermore, in the case that misconduct is recognized to have taken place under this program and restrictions are placed on the researcher's application to and eligibility for participation in AMED programs, the related government ministries and agencies will be informed of an outline of the misconduct in question (name of the researcher responsible for misconduct, program name, research institution, research project, budget amount, fiscal year of research, details of the misconduct and details of measures taken against them etc.).
-In this way competitive research funding programs provided by related government ministries/agencies may similarly be restricted in some cases.
+Furthermore, in the case that misconduct is recognized to have taken place under this program and restrictions are placed on the researcher's application to and eligibility for participation in AMED programs, the related government ministries and agencies will be informed of an outline of the misconduct in question (name of the researcher responsible for misconduct, program name, research institution, R&D project, budget amount, fiscal year of research, details of the misconduct and details of measures taken against them etc.).
+In this way, their application to and eligibility for participation in competitive research funding programs provided by related government ministries/agencies may similarly be restricted in some cases.